 Gary Oldman is an incredible actor.
 Everyone – and I mean everyone – knows this.
 Critics, audiences, the guy who saw Rosencrantz & Guildenstern Are Dead and the millions that gasped in awe at The Dark Knight.
-Yet, despite earning praise and accolades from is peers and critics over the years, the Academy Award for Best Actor has eluded him.
-Perhaps 2018 – a year in which he is nominated for playing Winston Churchill in Darkest Hour – will be his year?
+Earning praise from his peers and accolades from the critics over the years, the Academy Award for Best Actor eluded him until 2018 when he won Oscar glory for his portrayal of Winston Churchill in Darkest Hour.

 We’ve already looked at Gary Oldman’s best films, now we check out those you might not have seen.
 In fact, here’s 10 must see Oldman films you might never have heard of…

 Gary Oldman’s first feature film is neither polished nor wholly accomplished despite its subtle qualities, particularly the slice of gritty, blood and guts British realism newly formed public broadcaster Channel 4 wanted to convey in this, one of its earliest film commissions.

 What Remembrance does do is introduce us to an actor with the talent, and courage, to immerse himself so completely in character you’d be forgiven for thinking you’re watching documentary cinema.
 Just think about Oldman’s turn in Sid and Nancy, for example.

 The film takes place over 24 hours as a group of Royal Navy ratings have one last drunken night on the town before setting sail for six months.
 The film is notable for Oldman’s fleeting performance, early career turns from the likes of Timothy Spall and John Altman, and experimental composer Brian Eno’s music.